Important To-Do’s Before Sending Your Child Off to College

 In just a few years, your child will begin life fully on his or her own.
 Your child will need to sign an apartment lease and perhaps buy a car.
 While you can and will probably need to co-sign, how much better will your child feel if he or she already has established some positive credit history?

-Ask your regular doctor or a trusted family member or friend familiar with the school or town if they know a good physician in case your child needs medical attention above what the college health center can provide.
+Find a good local physician in case your child needs medical attention above what the college health center can provide.
 Make sure your child carries his or her health insurance card and you have reached an agreed-upon way to pay for any medical expenses.
-Does your child know when to use the credit card versus the flexible spending or health savings account (HSA) card?
-Remember to pack your child a simple medical kit with the essentials (bandages, anti-bacterial cream, cold and flu medicine, etc.).
+Does your child know when to use the credit card versus the flexible spending or health savings account card?

 Keep this in a safe place at home.
 Your child may not like this, but explain that you are not doing it to invade privacy, but to protect it in case of an emergency.
 I recommend you review this list with your child before each new school year in case any passwords have changed.
 On a related but separate note, have you and your spouse shared this information between yourselves?
 You probably should.

-The premiums associated with a dorm insurance policy or a renter’s insurance policy vary, but affordable options generally are available.
-Make sure the coverage amount and deductible of any policy you consider are appropriate for your and your child’s specific circumstances.
+The premiums associated with a dorm insurance policy or a renter’s insurance policy vary, but affordable options with an appropriate coverage amount and deductible generally are available.

-While my list of must-do items can help ensure you meet certain financial and other important needs before the first day of new student orientation, don’t let prioritizing the emotional aspect of dropping off your child at college for the first time get lost in the commotion.
-Indeed, this event can be a special opportunity to connect with your child.
+While this list of must-do items can help ensure you meet certain financial needs before the first day of new student orientation, don’t neglect to prioritize the emotional aspect of dropping off your child at college for the first time.
+This event can be a special opportunity to connect.

-“Here is what I tell the parents: think of what you want to tell your children when you finally take leave of them and they go off to their dorm and the beginning of their new chapter in life and you set out for the slightly emptier house that you will now live in.
+“Think of what you want to tell your children when you finally take leave of them and they go off to their dorm and the beginning of their new chapter in life….
 What thoughts, feelings and advice do you want to stick?
 ‘Always make your bed!‘?
 ‘Don’t wear your hair that way!‘?
 Surely not.
 This is a moment to tell them the big things.
 Things you feel about them as children, as people.
 Wise things.
 Things that have guided you in your life.
 Ways that you hope they will live.
 Ways that you hope they will be.
 Big things.
 Life-level things.”

-Duke suggests writing your child a special note, starting it with something like, “When I left you at the campus today, I could not tell you what I wanted to say, so I’ve written it all down.”
+Duke suggests writing your child a special note.
 Mail it, the old-fashioned way.
 He writes: “It will not be deleted; it will not be tossed away; it will be kept.
 Its message will stick.
 Always.”

 It may take time for you and your child to adjust to this new stage of life.
 At the beginning, it may help to think of your child as a high school student now in college.
 Your child will need to learn how to become a college student – how to study, how to eat, how to handle money – and thrive amid the greater independence.
-So don’t be too hard on your student.
-This is a time to experience new things, and remember that your child will learn many of the most important lessons to prepare for life ahead outside of the classroom.
+In fact, your child will probably learn many of the most important lessons to prepare for life ahead outside of the classroom.

 By clicking on any of the links above, you acknowledge that they are solely for your convenience, and do not necessarily imply any affiliations, sponsorships, endorsements or representations whatsoever by us regarding third-party Web sites.
 We are not responsible for the content, availability or privacy policies of these sites, and shall not be responsible or liable for any information, opinions, advice, products or services available on or through them.